Alexzihaohu/2021s1final/ccc.md

 #### Definition

-- FaaS is also know as Serverless computing (more catchy, but less precise)
+- FaaS is also know as Serverless computing (more catchy, but less precise)定义A way of developing application as collections of functions that are deployed on a computing infrastructure without the need to manage it.
 - The idea behind Serverless/FaaS is to develop software applications without bothering with the infrastructure (especially scaling-up and down as load increases or decreases)无服务器运算
 - Therefore, it is more Server-unseen than Server-less
 - A FaaS service allows functions to be added, removed, updated, executed, and auto-scaled
 - FaaS is an extreme form of microservice architecture
+- FaaS由function组成

 #### 为啥用Function